Jeunette/ass-automation-java/README.md

 * `ass` will start the process in a new tab and allow multiple runs.

-* `run` and `ass` will run with or without arguments.
+* `run` & `ass` will run with or without arguments.
 Runs without arguments will prompt you to enter the path of the files.
 You can drag and drop the files from File Explorer into the terminal to automatically get the path.

 * `compress` is only needed if you encounter an error in running ffmpeg.